Router Idle Keepalive Connections

 Page last updated:

-This topic describes how to enable support for idle keepalive connections in the CF router, and considerations for configuration.
+This topic describes how to enable support for idle keepalive connections in the Gorouter, and considerations for configuration.

 Support for keepalive connections is described in Idle Keepalive Connections.